Ioan Mire Melik: Institutele-Unite and Assembly mandate

-Final appointments, illness and death
+Final appointments and death

+Melik had given up his position as headmaster in 1884, when Climescu took over.
+He was still an active popularizer on scientific topics, publishing, in 1885, a surveying and ballistics tract: Equerulu grafometru sau quadrantulu de campania al D-lui Colonel de Artilerie A. Costiescu ("The Graphometer or Campaign Quadrant of the Artillery Colonel A. Costiescu").
+In January 1886, România Liberă aired his polemic with the National Liberal Education Minister, Dimitrie Sturdza—he objected in particular to Sturdza's new grading system, which made students with one failing grade repeat the entire year.
+In 1888, Melik issued three new textbooks: Arithmetic for 3rd- and 4th-graders, Geometry for the primary course, and a Curs practic de Geometrie elementară ("Practical Course in Elementary Geometry").
+By then, he had invested his money into a large-scale agricultural venture, on the Moldavian estate of Costeștii Botoșanilor.
+The purchase took place in March 1885.
+As he himself noted, 507 fálce of land (some 726 hectares) were exchanged for his 210,000 lei, cash.
+This was a third of the estate, as defined by tradition, and a half of the actual village.

 In March 1888, after prolonged political infighting, Carol I turned his back on both the Conservatives and the National Liberals.
 The Junimists experienced a moment of triumph, with Theodor Rosetti as Premier and Maiorescu as Education Minister.
-For a while, Melik himself was Secretary General of the Education Ministry, his position at the University filled in by I. D. Rallet.
+For a while, Melik himself was Secretary General of the Education Ministry, his position at the University filled in by Ion Ralet.
 The Junimist loyalist was assigned by Maiorescu to inspect the Moldavian schools.
 Their common goal was to purge from the schooling system a new political threat: socialist activists.
 Melik was ordered to work only with the known anti-socialists, and to sack all those suspected of having affiliated with the socialist clubs.
 In one such letter, the Minister instructs his subordinate to inquire about whether the known Marxist Ioan Nădejde still had relatives working on a state salary.

 In early 1889, still active as General Inspector of the Schools and Principal of Institutele-Unite, Melik was struck down with a quickly progressing illness.
-His death, on January 29, was perceived as a tragedy by his fellow Junimists.
+He died in his home at Iași on January 29, and was buried with military honors at Eternitatea cemetery; despite his lifelong Gregorian faith, the funeral service was Romanian Orthodox, delivered by the local Archiereus, Irimia Galățanu, at the Annunciation Church.
+The ceremony was entirely sponsored by the education ministry, with a credit line of 1,500 lei.
+His death was perceived as a tragedy by his fellow Junimists.
 Poet Anton Naum wrote, shortly after the events, "We have lost poor Melik in the space of 7 days, however good and healthy he had been.
 It left me with a hallowed heart, seeing that we were very close."
+The same Naum took over Melik's job at the inspectorate, in March 1889.